Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

+As stated in Section \ref{sec:methodology}, a DNN will be used under the DCL methodology in order to generate scenarios from the hourly day-ahead price distribution, conditioned on the GENCO's offers.
+For every NN-based model, we must choose the size and shape of its structure.
+In our case, we will employ 1 hidden layer with 100 neurons in the DNN.
+This self-contained structure size has been chosen to deal with the trade-off between network complexity and performance \parencite{alcantara2023neural}.

-\begin{itemize} \item[--] Quantity of renewable energy offered by the large GENCO power producer. \item[--] Block prices (6 decision variables) offered by the GENCO.
-These decision variables include all the block prices except the one related to the renewable energy, that is offered at zero price. \item[--] Demand estimation for the respective hour, and 7 lags (24, 48, ..., 168 hours), 24 hour rolling mean, maximum and minimum. \item[--] Wind power estimation for the respective hour, and 7 lags (24, 48, ..., 168 hours), 24 hour rolling mean, maximum and minimum. \item[--] Solar power estimation for the respective hour, and 7 lags (24, 48, ..., 168 hours), 24 hour rolling mean, maximum and minimum. \item[--] 7 marginal price lags (24, 48, ..., 168 hours). \item[--] Calendar covariates: dummies for day of the week and month, and binary variable for holidays. \end{itemize}
+For this DNN model, the following predictors have been used: \begin{itemize} \item[--] Quantity of renewable energy offered by the large GENCO power producer. \item[--] Block prices (6 decision variables) offered by the GENCO.
+These decision variables include all the block prices except the one related to the renewable energy, which is offered at zero price. \item[--] Demand estimation for the respective hour, and 7 lags (24, 48, ..., 168 hours), 24 hour rolling mean, maximum and minimum. \item[--] Wind power estimation for the respective hour, and 7 lags (24, 48, ..., 168 hours), 24 hour rolling mean, maximum and minimum. \item[--] Solar power estimation for the respective hour, and 7 lags (24, 48, ..., 168 hours), 24 hour rolling mean, maximum and minimum. \item[--] 7 marginal price lags (24, 48, ..., 168 hours). \item[--] Calendar covariates: dummies for day of the week and month, binary variable for holidays COVID period and time when the maximum limit for price offering was increased from 180\euro{} to 3000\euro{}. \end{itemize}

-Therefore, the dataset will be formed by a total of 70 different predictors for the hourly market marginal price model, being trained in the two-year hourly period stated above.
+Therefore, the dataset will be formed by a total of 70 different predictors for the hourly market marginal price model, being trained in the six-year hourly period stated previously.

-Table \ref{tab:linear_performance} summarizes the model performance on the training set.
-We show the Mean Absolute Error (MAE) and the Root Mean Squared Error (RMSE) as the performance metrics for both the full model and the model without decision variables (offering block prices) as predictors.
-MAE is computed as the average absolute deviation of the predictions from the real price values, and RMSE as the squared root of the mean squared prediction error.
-Furthermore, a cross-validation approach has been included using 6 folds (4 months per fold).
-Results have been computed using the mean of the coefficient probability distributions (as in classical linear regression models).
-They show an acceptable error value, and a slight improvement of the performance when GENCO's offering block prices are added as features (``Full model'').
-Furthermore, the model is not excessively overfitted, as the cross-validation error is similar to the one we get employing the complete training set.

-As a final note, we have also analyzed the impact of the standardized coefficients for the decision variables predictors concerning the rest of the standardized predictors.
-That is, we have computed $\left( \lvert \beta^{ren} \rvert + \sum_i \lvert \beta^i \rvert \right)/ \sum_j \lvert \beta^j \rvert \times 100$, where $\beta^i$ represents the coefficients related to the block prices (decision variables), and the set of $\beta^j \; \forall j$ depicts the complete set of regression coefficients for all the covariates.
-Notice that, for this analysis, the point estimation of the coefficients was employed, that is, the expected value of the distribution fitted utilizing Bayesian linear regression.
-This computation throws a value of $4.84\%$.